cryptocryptocrypto/Parse-Sign-Up-and-Login/README.md

 ### Instructions

-The only thing you will have to do is add in your Parse App ID and Javascript key in the signUpUser() and signInUser() fu
+The only thing you will have to do is add in your Parse App ID and Javascript key to the project.
+I have commented where to put these keys in the javascript file.

-Parse gives this to you automatically when you "add your app" to their database.

 ###Contact